Third Beach to Toleak Point, La Push - Mora Beach Trails, Olympic National Park, Washington

 |Elevation Change:||-265' net elevation loss (+1,028' total roundtrip elevation gain)|

-Prohibitively steep and muddy headland trails must be scaled using ropes and rope ladders (these are in place and managed by the Park).
+Steep and muddy headland trails must be scaled using ropes and rope ladders (installed and managed by the Park).
 High tides block passage along some beach segments, which can take hours to recede.
 Established campsites fill quickly, and improvising new sites requires effort.

 Advance planning is essential to a safe and enjoyable trip.
 See Worth Noting below for additional information:

 The trail drops 265' in a lush hemlock-spruce forest to Third Beach (1.35 miles), which spans a lengthy crescent on Strawberry Bay between Teahwhit Head (north), and Taylor Point (south).

 Walk south on Third Beach to the first Headland Trail (1.75 miles), which veers up a near-vertical bluff just before reaching the base of a waterfall.
 The beach tapers quickly past the headland trail; if you reach the waterfall, you've gone too far.

 The headland trail climbs steeply using rope and rope-ladders to the bluff, which continues in the forest on a shifting, muddy course.
 It crests at 272' before dropping ruggedly to the beach just south of Taylor Point (2.8 miles).
 This final descent is rope-aided.

 From here, it's an easy walk at low tide to the next headland trail at Scotts Bluff (3.4 miles); if you arrive at high tide, another rope-aided climb is immediately required to reach dry beach.